Avondale Estates, GA: Is Your Property Tax Assessment Too High? (2026)

 Avondale Estates is a small but high-value DeKalb County city where the median home value of roughly $554,000 runs more than 50% above the county figure -- and median tax bills top $6,600.
 With assessments that high, even a modest percentage reduction translates into real money.

-How Much Can You Save in Avondale Estates?
+How much can you save in Avondale Estates?

 Based on a combined tax rate of 4.379%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Avondale Estates home ($553,900 down by $55,390) would save approximately $970 per year - or $2,910 over three years with the 299c freeze.
+A 10% reduction on the median Avondale Estates home ($553,900 down by $55,390) would save approximately $970 per year, or $2,910 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Avondale Estates is $6,661, based on Census ACS 2024 data.
+The median annual property tax bill in Avondale Estates is $6,661.
 Using DeKalb County's millage rate of 4.379%, the computed tax on the median home ($553,900) is approximately $9,702.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Avondale Estates property tax?